pistack/TRXASprefitpack/docs/source/math.least_square.md

 ## Compare two different fit

 Assume that model 2 is the restriction of model 1.
-Then you can compare two model based on both f-test and Wilk's theorem.
+Then you can compare two model based on both f-test and Wilks' theorem.

 ## Seperation Scheme

 Suppose that

 \begin{equation*}
 f(t, \mathbf{\theta}_{l}, \mathbf{\theta}_{nl}) = \mathbf{\theta}_{l}^T \mathbf{g}(t, \mathbf{\theta}_{nl})